AA EODC/Surrender (Export Obligation Discharge Certificate)

 The Export Obligation Discharge Certificate (EODC) is a formal certificate that is issued by the DGFT as part of the Advance Authorisation (AA) scheme.
 It is a confirmation that an exporter has managed to fulfil their export obligation (EO) through the exportation of goods of the necessary value with the help of duty-free imported goods.
 Basically, it establishes that the exporter has met all AA requirements and enables him/her to maintain a desirable compliance record.

-An exporter is issued an advance authorization (AA) that enables an exporter to import raw materials at no duty to produce electronic gadgets.
-In this AA, the exporter must export products of ₹1 crore in a period of 18 months.
+An exporter is issued an advance authorisation (AA), enabling them to import raw materials at no duty to produce electronic gadgets.
+In this AA, the exporter must export products worth ₹1 crore within 18 months.

 The exporter has already made successful exports for 17 months and is yet to use up the remaining portion of the AA, which is equal to 10 lakh imports.
-The exporter resolves to submit an application to the DGFT online portal to receive an Export Obligation Discharge Certificate (EODC) and surrender the unused part of the authorisation to officially close the AA account.
+The exporter resolves to submit an application on the DGFT online portal to obtain an Export Obligation Discharge Certificate (EODC) and surrender the unused portion of the authorisation to officially close the AA account.

 All the required documents, such as shipping bills, a Chartered Accountant (CA) certificate, and other supporting evidence indicating the exports made under the AA, are uploaded by the exporter.
-DGFT checks such documents and ensures that the exporter has paid the EO of the goods exported, 90 lakh of goods he has exported.
+DGFT checks such documents and ensures that the exporter has paid the EO for the goods exported, and that 90 lakh of goods he has exported.

-After the verification process, DGFT gives out the EODC, whereby the export obligation has been met.
-The rest of the AA that is not used is formally surrendered, which ensures that the exporter is not going against all the regulations and he does not face any possible penalties.
+After the verification process, DGFT issues the EODC, indicating that the export obligation has been met.
+The remaining AA not used is formally surrendered, ensuring that the exporter complies with all regulations and does not face any penalties.

-The EODC (Export Obligation Discharge Certificate) is an official statement of DGFT that the exporter has fulfilled the Export Obligation (EO) using the Advance Authorisation (AA) scheme.
+The EODC (Export Obligation Discharge Certificate) is an official statement from DGFT confirming that the exporter has fulfilled the Export Obligation (EO) under the Advance Authorisation (AA) scheme.
 It serves as evidence that the export conditions are satisfied.

 EODC assists exporters in formally closing their AA account after the authorisation has been fully or partially used.
 This makes the AA duly closed and free of any outstanding obligations.